 Ohio is one of those states in which a person gives their implied consent to chemical OVI testing simply by signing on the dotted line to receive a driver’s license.
 When you are driving a vehicle and are pulled over by police, you are required to submit to one or more of these tests if the officer asks you to.
 These tests, especially breath tests, can be performed at the police station or state trooper barracks, but are often done at hospitals.

 You are allowed to refuse to submit to these tests, but if you do, your license is automatically suspended.

 If you have been asked to perform field sobriety or chemical testing to determine if you were intoxicated while driving, call Sean Logue immediately.
-1-844-PITT-DUI Free initial consultations.
+1-844-PITT-OVI Free initial consultations.